ajbowen249/dungeon-delver-engine/readme.md

 ## Running

-Select a campaign, and find its hex file.
-For now, only the raw binary is created.
+Built into this project is a test campaign that flexes features of the engine.
+Other projects that wish to use this engine should be able to simply use `zasm` with the `--8080` argument and include `src/engine/dde.asm`.

+Only the raw binary is created for the test campaign, at `build/test_campaign.hex`.
 A build step that adds a `CO` file header is coming _Eventually™_.
-All campaigns are meant to be loaded at `$C000` (`49152`).
+It is meant to be loaded at `$C000` (`49152`).
 This process will eventually be less painful.

 Before either method, get into the BASIC prompt and run `clear 256, 49152`.